Maury Povich: Personal life

 From 1962 to 1979, Povich was married to Phyllis Minkoff.
 Maury and Phyllis have two daughters together, Susan Anne and Amy Joyce Povich.
 Their daughter Amy is married to physician and author David Agus.

 In 1984, he married news anchor Connie Chung, whom he had met while working in the news department at WTTG.
 In 1995, Chung and Povich adopted a son, Matthew Jay Povich.
+Though Chung would have several pregnancies through her marriage to Povich, each of these pregnancies would end as a result of miscarriages.

 Povich believes in the superiority of the nuclear family as a family model and believes that children are best served when both parents are in the child's life; this was a major factor in Maury's frequent emphasis on paternity testing.
 Povich took a journalistic approach to each story and took pride when an appearance on Maury would lead to the father and mother of a child reconciling.

-In 2017, Povich became an investor and part owner of the Washington, D.C. bar and restaurant Chatter, along with other D.C. notables Tony Kornheiser and Gary Williams.
+In 2017, Povich became an investor and part owner of the Washington, D.C., bar and restaurant Chatter, along with other D.C. notables Tony Kornheiser and Gary Williams.

 He is a fan of University of Central Florida football.

 Povich owns a ranch just outside of Bigfork, Montana, where he lives for part of the year.

-Povich is an avid golfer and has been playing golf since he was a child.
-He is a frequent player at Pebble Beach, Torrey Pines, Farm Neck, and Old Course in Scotland.
-He still plays in amateur senior tournaments with a 2.4 handicap and in 2007 was placed in Golf Digests top 100 celebrity golfers.
-In 2000, Maury participated in the U.S. Senior Amateur championship where he lost in the first round of the match play competition.
-Maury occasionally plays golf with Steve Wilkos, his fellow NBCUniversal talk show host who shares the same studio as the Maury Show.